-Realises the popular combination of atom_codes/2 and number_codes/2 to convert between atom and number (integer or float) in one predicate, avoiding the intermediate list.
-Unlike the ISO number_codes/2 predicates, atom_number/2 fails silently in mode (+,-) if Atom does not represent a number.75 See also atomic_list_concat/2 for assembling an atom from atoms and numbers.
+Realises the popular combination of atom_codes/2 and number_codes/2 to convert between atom and number (integer, float or non-integer rational) in one predicate, avoiding the intermediate list.
+Unlike the ISO standard number_codes/2 predicates, atom_number/2 fails silently in mode (+,-) if Atom does not represent a number.